-The night market is located in at different location each evening, so it’s good to check in advance; one evening he will be in Kuah and another in Kedawang, Padang Matsirat or Pantai Cenang.
+The night market is located at different locations each evening, so it’s good to check in advance; one evening he will be in Kuah and another in Kedawang, Padang Matsirat, or Pantai Cenang.

 Grilled seafood and chicken satay are among the most popular dishes.
 The very relaxed and welcoming Langkawi Night Market is not to be missed if you want a taste of local culture and cuisine.

 It makes up for a great evening overall.

 15. Visit the nearby island of Koh Lipe in Thailand

 Yes, you read that right!
 Thailand is super close to Langkawi.
 So close, that it only takes 1.5 hours by boat to reach the paradise island of Koh Lipe!